callum-hart/mono/docs/CoreConcepts.md

 A CSS declaration can exist for a range of reasons.
 The rationale behind a declaration usually resides in our (or someone else's) head.

-It's hard to understand why a property exists & fathom the rationale behind its value since CSS offers no indication of its purpose (lacks intent).
-The comments below represent a thought process made interpreting the CSS:
+It's hard to understand why a property exists & fathom the rationale behind its value since CSS offers no indication of its purpose (it lacks intent).

+The comments below represent a familiar thought process made interpreting CSS:

 ```css
 .btn {